aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 8. Ensure the `Software requests` slider is set to `Requests off` and wait for it to complete
 9. Change the name field (i.e. append `-PMP`) and change the color, so it is clear PMP is enabled for users, click `Update`
 10. Go to the "Products" sub-tab, then select the `All AWS Marketplace products` nested sub-tab
-11. Search Private Marketplace for the Fortinet or CHeckpoint products and select
+11. Search Private Marketplace for the Fortinet or Checkpoint products and select

 - `Fortinet FortiGate (BYOL) Next-Generation Firewall` and
 - `Fortinet FortiManager (BYOL) Centralized Security Management` **or**